 The GS-318 Secretary Series includes positions that assist one individual, and in some cases the subordinate staff of the individual, by performing general office work auxiliary to the work of the organization.
 A position must be the principal clerical or administrative support position in the office to be included in this series.
 The duties require knowledge of clerical and administrative procedures and requirements, various office skills, and the ability to apply such skills in a way that increases the effectiveness of others.
 The typical secretary position requires a general knowledge of the substantive work of the organization under the jurisdiction of the persons assisted.
-The appellant is knowledgeable about the functions of the EMS and acts as the principal clerical and administrative support person for the Chief and staff of the Service.
-Accordingly, her position fits within the GS-318 Secretary Series.
+The appellant is knowledgeable about functions of the DCM and acts as the principal clerical and administrative support person for the supervisor and her staff.
+Therefore, her position fits within the GS-318 Secretary Series.